 National Medical Fellowships (NMF) is a nonprofit organization dedicated to increasing the number of underrepresented minority physicians and other professionals in the healthcare workforce in order to improve access to quality healthcare in medically underserved communities.

-We extend deepest sympathy to the family, friends and colleagues of healthcare leader and NMF Alumnus Dr. LaSalle Leffall.
-He was a Howard University cancer specialist who chaired the medical school’s department of surgery for 25 years and became … Continued
+We extend deepest sympathy to the family, friends and colleagues of healthcare leader and NMF Alumnus Dr. LaSalle D. Leffall Jr. He was a Howard University cancer specialist who chaired the medical school’s department of surgery for 25 years … Continued

 On March 1, 2019, the New York Times Opinions featured the writing of Dr. Charlene Flash, a Houston, TX infectious disease specialist and Faculty Advisor for the NMF Primary Care Leadership Program (PCLP).
 In “San Francisco Is Beating HIV.
 Why … Continued